-We have the Orphange in Siem Reap and I am on the Board of SAGE Foundation India, Global Dialogue Foundation Australia and FOStR NZ.
+We have the Orphanage in Siem Reap and I am on the Board of SAGE Foundation India, Global Dialogue Foundation Australia, and FOStR NZ.
 That takes a bit of time.

-In addition I am active as a VP of the National Speakers Association and International Representative for that.
-I like to contribute where I can and end up doing a lot of consults for free and give a lot of advice to authors, speakers, coaches and entrepreneurs.
+In addition, I am active as a VP of the National Speakers Association and International Representative for that.
+I like to contribute where I can and end up doing a lot of consults for free and giving a lot of advice to authors, speakers, coaches, and entrepreneurs.
 My main business Rock Your Life now has multiple companies so almost seven days a week I am engaged in part of that business.
 It doesn’t feel like work though.